Nigel Farage: Personal life

 Farage's memoir Fighting Bull (Flying Free in paperback) was published in 2010.
 It chronicles the founding of UKIP and his personal and political life.
 A second book, The Purple Revolution: The Year That Changed Everything, was released by Biteback Publishing in 2015.

 Farage is a keen cricket fan and has appeared on Test Match Special.
 He appeared in an advertisement for the bookmaker Paddy Power ahead of golf's 2014 Ryder Cup.
 However, due to spinal injuries since his 2010 plane crash, he cannot play golf.
 Farage is also an association football fan, and supports Crystal Palace FC.
 He likes to relax by fishing alone at night on the Kent coast.
 Farage is a smoker and also fond of beer, this forming part of his public image.
-Farage is a member of the East India Club, an exclusive private gentlemen's club in St. James's Square in London.
+Farage was until 2021 a member of the East India Club, an exclusive private gentlemen's club in St. James's Square in London.

 Farage is a Christian.
 In 2014 he described himself as a "somewhat lapsed" member of the Church of England.
-In 2011, he also said "You know, you can be Christian and fun or you can be Christian and, like Cromwell, be deeply puritanical and want to control everybody".
+In 2011 he also said "You know, you can be Christian and fun or you can be Christian and, like Cromwell, be deeply puritanical and want to control everybody".
+During the early 2010s, he advocated for the defence of Christians and what he regards as "Christian values".
+In 2024, during a GB News interview, he stated that he is no longer attending the Church of England due to its "woke policies".
+In a 2025 Bloomberg podcast with Mishal Husain, he reiterated his membership in the Church of England but called the church "a catastrophe for the last 25 years".
+He added that if he were a regular church attendee, he would probably attend the Catholic Church.